 Happens a few times in Berserk.
 It's justifiable for the most part, since if you were faced with any one of the Eldritch Abominations presented in the series, you'd piss yourself too.
 However, there was one part that was Played for Laughs, while Guts was fighting some snow demons to protect Casca and she left his protective grasp.
 After it was over, he wondered why she went away so suddenly...
 Turned out she picked a great time to go number one.

 Frequently happens to Mikan in Go!
 Go!
 Itsutsugo Land.
 After Kinoko inadvertently caused her to wet herself in kindergarten, Mikan spends the second half of the series trying to put Kinoko in situations of both artificial wetness and genuine wetness.
 Her plans inevitably backfire, causing her more embarrassment than what she had started with.
 The dub censors any wetting and changes the embarrassing fact to, "spilling juice on herself," which to be fair she actually does on more than one occasion.

-The rare Played for Drama example happens in Mawaru-Penguindrum, when a not-older-than-five-years-old Ringo gets up to ask either Mom or Dad to help her go to the bathroom... and walks on them having a fight.
-As she watches them verbally discuss about her dead sister Momoka, little Ringo quietly pees herself while standing.
+The rare Played for Drama example happens in Mawaru-Penguindrum.
+A not-older-than-five-years-old Ringo gets up to ask either Mom or Dad to help her go to the bathroom... and walks on them having a fight.
+As she watches them verbally discuss how they should deal with the loss of her sister Momoka (Dad believes they should let go, Mom says she can't do it), little Ringo quietly pees herself while standing.

 Johnny the Homicidal Maniac has this in one of the Meanwhile's (Although due to the Director's Cut, only containing the plot related stuff, you'll now find it in Squee's Wonderful Big Giant Book of Unspeakable Horrors), where a woman has a date with someone who suffers an extreme Potty Failure.